Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 • Acoustic or Electric - Acoustic

 I had a conversation with my eldest daughter about my youth and it came out that one of my regrets was never learning to play a musical instrument.
-Both of my girls had piano and violin lessons and my wife sings in a choir plus has learnt to play the ukulele.

-So at 65 I was feeling a bit left out!
+So, at 65, I was feeling a bit left out!

 Beginner Guitar Questions